jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 The whole system, including the data qubit and the measurement qubit is now in a joint superposition.

-In a real-world measurement, where we obtain a result outside the quantum system, the measuring aparatus is not a single qubit.
-The measurement qubit becomes entangled with more and more other qubits (e.g. atoms) in the measuring device and the entanglement spreads into the environment, so that there is a big multi-qubit entanglement which has a consistent view of the measurement outcome.
-Entanglements are easy to create but difficult to destroy, so the measurement becomes irreversible.
+In a real-world measurement, where we obtain a result outside the quantum system being measured, the measuring aparatus is not a single qubit.
+The measurement qubit becomes entangled with more and more other qubits (e.g. atoms) in the measuring device and the entanglement rapidly spreads into the environment, so that there is a big multi-qubit entanglement which has a consistent view of the measurement outcome.
+Entanglements are easy to create but difficult to undo, so the measurement becomes irreversible.

 This loss of information to the environment is called *Decoherence*.
-The evolution of the system being measured is no longer unitary, although the system as a whole, including the environment, is still unitary.
+The evolution of the system being measured is no longer unitary, although the system as a whole, including the environment, is still unitary in principle.

 ### Principle of Implicit Measurement

-The *principle of implicit measurement* states any qubits which have not been terminated at the end of the computation (i.e. they are not used as ouputs), may be assumed to be measured.
+The *principle of implicit measurement* says that any qubits which have not been measured at the end of the computation may be assumed to be measured.

 In other words, measuring these qubits has no effect on the probability distribution for measurement of the other qubits.
 Consequently, they can be ignored and there is no need to measure them.
 This is related to remark made earlier, that the order of measuring qubits make no difference to the probability distribution of outcomes.